Abbey of Saint Genevieve: History

 By the middle of the seventeenth century the abbot-general of the congregation had under his jurisdiction more than one hundred abbeys and priories.
 Men like Fronteau, chancellor of the university and author of many works, Laleman, Chapponel, Reginier, Chengot, Beurier, du Moulinet, founder of the national library, and Augustine Hay, a Scotsman who wrote the Scotia sacra and officiated at Holyrood, Scotland, in 1687, were sons of the French congregation.
 The astronomer Alexandre Guy Pingré was librarian of Sainte-Geneviève.

 In 1744, King Louis XV decided to replace the abbey church, then in poor condition.
 An immense abbey church over the old crypt was built, to designs by Jacques-Germain Soufflot; in part rebuilt, it serves today as the Panthéon.
 The Abbey of Saint Genevieve was renamed as the Panthéon due to the French Revolution, and the secularization of religion once the revolution started.
 The Panthéon was constructed with a united lightness of construction of Gothic churches with the purity and magnificence of Greek architecture.
 The remodeling of the Abbey of Saint Genevieve was completed right after the French Revolution started in 1790.
 Architect, Jacques-Germain Soufflot, died in 1780 and his pupil, Jean-Baptiste Rondelet completed the Panthéon in his absence.
 The abbey church was devastated during the French Revolution.
 The architectural lanterns and bells were removed from the facade.
 All of the religious friezes and statues were destroyed in 1791, to be it replaced by statuary and murals on patriotic themes.
 The relics of Saint Geneviève were burnt; what could be salvaged was placed at Saint-Étienne-du-Mont.

 Institutes

-In 1636, an religious institute named the "Daughters of Ste.
+In 1636, a religious institute named the "Daughters of Ste.
 Geneviève", was founded by Francesca de Blosset, with the object of nursing the sick and teaching young girls.
 A somewhat similar institute, had been founded under the invocation of the Holy Trinity in 1611 by Marie Bonneau de Rubella Beauharnais de Miramion.
 These two institutes were united in 1665, and the associates called the Canonesses of Ste.
 Geneviève.
 The members took no vows, but merely promised obedience to the rules as long as they remained in the institute.
 Suppressed during the Revolution, the institute was revived in 1806 by Jeanne-Claude Jacoulet under the name of the Sisters of the Holy Family.